FrancoLiberali/cql/docs/cql/declaring_models.rst

 For more information see <https://gorm.io/docs/belongs_to.html>,
 <https://gorm.io/docs/has_one.html>, <https://gorm.io/docs/has_many.html> and
 <https://gorm.io/docs/many_to_many.html>.
-However, in this section we will give some differences in badaas-orm and details that are not clear in this documentation.
+However, in this section we will give some differences in cql and details that are not clear in this documentation.

 IDs
 ^^^^^^^^^^^^^^^^^^^^^

-Since badaas-orm base models use model.UUID or model.UIntID to identify the models, the type of id used in a reference to another model is the corresponding one of these two, for example:
+Since cql base models use model.UUID or model.UIntID to identify the models, the type of id used in a reference to another model is the corresponding one of these two, for example: